MaineC/mainec.github.io/content/bundestag.md

 The third round is a repeat of the second one.
 Experts are expected to be available to answer questions not only from the party that invited them but provide their expertise to the entire room.

+The coordination that is not visible on the recording: In many cases, answers to the questions are the result of the input of more than the expert invited.
+It is not unlikely that experts know each other - if they do, it is likely that the communicate before the hearing - and go to dinner afterwards, even if they disagree on details.
+The points and references made do not necessarily reflect the personal opinion of the speaker, but may mirror the way topics are discussed in groups deemed relevant by the speaker.

 ## Learnings